anoopraju31/100xdevs_cohort/week 3/week-3.2/authentication/ReadMe.md

 - Its neither encryption nor hashing it is actually a digital Signature.
 - Anyone can see the original output given the signature.
 - Signature can be verified using a password.

+##### Local Storage
+- Local storage refers to a web storage solution that allows websites to store data locally on a user's device.
+- This storage mechanism is part of the web storage API and provides a way for web applications to store data persistently on a user's browser.
+- There are two main types of local storage in web development:
+    1. LocalStorage:
+        - This is a simple key-value pair storage system.
+        - It stores data as strings and has a larger storage capacity compared to cookies.
+        - The data stored in localStorage remains accessible even after the user closes the browser window or navigates away from the website.

+        ``` javascript

+            // Store data
+            localStorage.setItem('key', 'value');

+            // Retrieve data
+            var storedValue = localStorage.getItem('key');

+        ```

+    2. SessionStorage:
+        - Similar to localStorage, sessionStorage is a key-value pair storage system.
+        - The key difference is that data stored in sessionStorage is only accessible for the duration of the page session.
+        - Once the user closes the browser tab or window, the data is deleted.

+        ``` javascript

+            // Store data
+            sessionStorage.setItem('key', 'value');

+            // Retrieve data
+            var storedValue = sessionStorage.getItem('key');

+        ```